 However, we will encourage each patient to comply with the terms of their probation or parole and will not support any deception.
 When evaluating a patient on probation for admission to treatment, we will often seek permission to talk with the probation officer to clarify reporting requirements – we have learned by experience that it is better for our patients to get such things straight from the beginning.

 The potential collaboration between the treatment team at Master Center and that patient’s probation officer is almost always a powerful tool for the patient’s good.
 In the long term, it can be the inspiration that leads to lifelong recovery, freedom, and success.
-In the short term it can keep a person out of jail and out of trouble with the law.
+In the short term, it can keep a person out of jail and out of trouble with the law.
 Such a perspective is not always easy to come by for a person who is just beginning to grapple with the reality of their addiction and the deep and challenging concept of recovery.
-We believe it as part of our job to help our patients see and understand these truths, in the larger perspective, if possible, though short-term benefit is sometimes enough to get things moving in the right direction.
+We believe it is part of our job to help our patients see and understand these truths, in the larger perspective, if possible, though the short-term benefit is sometimes enough to get things moving in the right direction.

 Can I only see a psychiatrist?
 Do I have to participate in other parts of treatment?

-Yes, though we do require all new patients to undergo a basic multi-disciplinary assessment starting with a medical interview and very basic examination.
-We recommend that every new patient participate in the INSIGHT Program before beginning work with one of our psychiatrists.
+Yes, though we do require all new patients to undergo a basic multi-disciplinary assessment starting with a medical interview and a very basic examination.
+We recommend that every new patient participates in the INSIGHT Program before beginning work with one of our psychiatrists.
 The INSIGHT Program is a series of 4 psycho-educational discussion groups covering some of the essential topics related to addiction, treatment, recovery, and the Master Center Program.